jeanlucj/T3BrapiHelpers/ReadMeThingsToDo.md

 DONE.
 I think more examples could be given.
 Earlier I eliminated some examples because the mock brapi connection that ChatGPT invented didn't work.

+5. getLatLongFromTrialVec: submit a vector of trials and get back their lattitude and longitude.
+Or maybe just add this to the metadata when you use a getTrialMetadata function.